EReeves/-/README.md

 Diacritics can be added to vowels by typing the tone number and then pressing your vowel shortcut.
 - "ni3" turns in to nǐ

 You can then convert the Pinyin to Chinese characters by hitting your other shortcut.
+(Uses a very poor dictionary, not recommended.)
 - hǎo turns in to 好

 Short example video: https://db.tt/eJrd6Pge